Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 The uninsured motorists/safety responsibility law was enacted in 1945 to protect those who suffer damages in accidents caused by uninsured motorists.
 The program provides an incentive for motorists to carry liability insurance or otherwise satisfy accident damages.
-The law takes away the driver license and vehicle registration of uninsured motorists who do not pay for damages or injuries they cause.
+If the damages are not paid, your driver’s license and/or vehicle registration privileges are suspended.

 The law applies to all drivers and owners of motor vehicles who are involved in reportable accidents in Wisconsin.

 The Division of Motor Vehicles (DMV) checks for insurance coverage on all drivers listed on an accident report.
 If all motorists in an accident are insured, no action is taken.
-If DMV determines that a driver is uninsured, the other parties involved in the accident are notified.
-Those who are injured or have property damages can report their injuries or damages to DMV.
+If you are perceived to be at fault and uninsured, the other parties involved should complete the appropriate evaluation forms.

 DMV calculates damages

-When DMV receives injury or damage reports, the accident report is reviewed to determine if the uninsured driver appears to be at fault.
-If so, DMV calculates a total for the damages, any injuries and estimated court costs.
+When the Wisconsin DMV receives an injury and/or property damage evaluation report, the accident report is reviewed to determine if you appear to be at fault.
+If so, a total for the damages, any injuries and estimated court costs are calculated.

 Owners of uninsured vehicles

-Even if you weren't driving, if your uninsured vehicle is involved in an accident, you are also liable.
+You are still liable even if you were not driving when your uninsured vehicle was involved in an accident.
 The registrations of all your vehicles may be suspended.
-If your vehicle was stolen or the driver is formally charged with auto theft, you will be released from liability.
+If your vehicle was stolen and proper proof is submitted to the DMV, you may be released from liability.
 (See Wis.
 Stat.
 344.14 and Wis.
 Admin.
 Code 100.09.)

 Citations issued as a result of an accident are not considered in the safety responsibility law.
 Whether a citation is upheld or dismissed does not absolve you from responsibility in the accident.
-However, if you win a civil lawsuit regarding liability for the accident, we will close the safety responsibility case against you.
+However, if you win a civil lawsuit regarding liability for the accident, you will become eligible to reinstate.